-PROPERTY:
+PROPERTY

-The property of the Jupiter Mining Company consists of a group of 41⁄2 mining claims, lying contiguous and containing 90 acres, named the Jupiter, Flora, County Cork, Extension and Extension No. 1 Mining Claims.
+The property of the Jupiter Mining Company consists of a group of $4\frac{1}{2}$ mining claims, lying contiguous and containing 90 acres, named the Jupitor, Flora County Cork, Extension and Extension No.1 Mining Claims.

-LOCATION:
+LOCATION

-The above claims are located in the Tonopah Mining District, Nye County, Nevada, about 5 miles north of the Town of Tonopah, and within one-fourth mile of the main road running between Tonopah and Frazier's Wells.
-The main shaft is accessible from the road for the transportation of supplies or the haulage of ore.
+The above claims are located in the Tonopah Mining District, Nye County, Nev.
+About 5 miles north of the town of Tonopah, and within one-fourth mile of the main road running between Tonopah and Fraziers Wells.
+The main shaft is accessible from the road for the transportation of supplies or the haulage of supplies or the haulage of ore.
 The haul from the property to Tonopah is an easy one as the greater part is down grade.